alextim/astro-lib/packages/astro-webmanifest/README.md

 ...
 ```

-In this configuration default `en` language and `fr` language will have common icons set, `es` - own icons set.
+In this configuration the default `en` language and the `fr` language will have common icon set, `es` - own icon set.

 :bulb: The favicon will be only one for all languages.
-The source for generation will be taken from default language.
+The source for generation will be taken from the default language.

-You could explore a localization usage in the demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).
+You could explore a localization usage in this demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).

 ## Using Configuration Files

 You could configure the integration with external file `webmanifest.config.*` (`js`, `cjs`, `mjs`).
 Put it to the application `root` folder (see about `root` in official [docs](https://docs.astro.build/en/reference/configuration-reference/)).

-The external config must have a default export statement:
+The external config must contain a default export statement:

 ```js
 // ESM